 • Severe allergic responses (e.g., rhinitis, asthma, and hypersensitivity pneumonitis, allergic bronchopulmonary aspergillosis).

-Most people experience no health effects from exposure to the moulds ordinarily present in normal indoor or outdoor air.
+Most people experience no health effects from exposure to the moulds ordinarily present in indoor or outdoor air.
 However, some individuals with allergies may be more sensitive to moulds.
 The odour of mould may trigger a headache in people who get migraine.

 People with pre-existing health conditions are more likely to experience symptoms associated with exposure to indoor damp or mould or poor indoor air quality.
 For example, immunocompromised individuals, allergic (atopic) persons, and individuals with pre-existing pulmonary diseases like asthma, chronic obstructive pulmonary disease (COPD), and cystic fibrosis (CF)